matthew-b-dev/resetera-hard-ignore/README.md

 <img width="805" height="257" alt="image" src="https://github.com/user-attachments/assets/fe42045f-5cdf-4704-a0c5-adcba2d47e6b" />

-Choosing "Show ignored content" would show the hidden post, appearing like this:
+Choosing "Show ignored content" would show the user's post content in the block-quote.
+Additionally, once you choose to show the content, the ignored user's post would appear elsewhere in the thread like this:

 <img width="801" height="206" alt="image" src="https://github.com/user-attachments/assets/c0e90577-7039-4182-b45c-371342b26a05" />